 In total, there are 51 optional subjects in an IAS Exam.
-From these, 26 subjects comprise Literature while the other 25 contains other subjects.
+From these, 26 subjects comprise Literature while the other 25 contain other subjects.
 Medical Science is a popular optional subject that is mostly opted by candidates having a medical or science background.
-Candidates from MBBS degree or other similar graduate/postgraduate background choose this as well.
+Candidates with MBBS degrees or other similar graduate/postgraduate backgrounds choose this as well.

 Like any other optional subject, there are a few advantages and disadvantages of Medical science.
 The following list will help you to understand why it is a good optional subject for aspiring doctors and those with a medical background.

 Must Read: How to read a newspaper for IAS exam